KenjiHasegawa/aspnet-react/README.md

 # aspnet-react

+My first ASP.NET + React project, no knowledge in both stacks.
+Work In Progress.

 ### Application available on Azure for more 20 days (so expensive..):
 [GuestCheckApp](https://guestcheckappkenji.azurewebsites.net)

-Unfortunately, it is, still, a Work In Progress.

 ### Project built with: